TIY-ATX-UI-Design/Curriculum/intro/install.md

 Use [this link](https://packagecontrol.io/installation) and follow the instructions to install the Sublime Text 3 package manager.
 You will need to use Sublime to install the package manager.
 Be sure to restart Sublime after installing the package manager.

-### Various Sublime Packages
-Use [this link](https://packagecontrol.io/docs/usage) to read up on how to install new packages using the Sublime Package Manager that you just installed.

-Install the following package:

-1. HTML Prettify
-2. Emmett
-3. Markdown Editing
-4. LoremIpsum
-5. Sass

 ### Git Editor
 > Change git to use Sublime as your editor